Nicole Maines Discusses Being TV's First Trans Superhero On Supergirl

 In an interview with Variety on Sunday, actress Nicole Maines discussed being cast as the first transgender superhero on a network television show.
-During Comic-Con on Saturday, it was announced that Maines has been cast to play a trans superhero by the name of Nia Nal, also known as Dreamer, on the latest season of “Supergirl.”
+During Comic-Con on Saturday, it was announced that Maines has been cast to play a trans superhero by the name of Nia Nal, also known as Dreamer, on the latest season of Supergirl.

-Discussing her groundbreaking new role, Maines confessed to executive editor Debra Birnbaum, “I haven’t really wrapped my head around it.
+Discussing her groundbreaking new role, Maines confessed to executive editor Debra Birnbaum that she’s still processing.

+“I haven’t really wrapped my head around it.
 It feels fitting to say with great power, comes great responsibility.”

 “I’m nervous,” she said, “because I want to do it right.”